 Simply draw free from your holster, clamp the firearm between your arm and body, then establish a proper grip.

-By far the easiest way to draw your firearm with your weak hand is if you appendix carry.
+By far the easiest way to draw your firearm with your weak hand is if your appendix carries.

 But it should be stressed that if you've already used to one kind of carry, you shouldn’t try to change it just for weak hand shooting purposes.